For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Can you afford to lend someone money?

 Lending cash to friends can be particularly tough if you're a student.
-It's hard enough to support yourself on a Student Loan, never mind having to help others.
+It's hard enough supporting yourself on a Student Loan, never mind having to help others.
 Don't feel under pressure to dish out cash if you don't have the budget for it.

-Unless you've agreed on a repayment deadline, you have no idea exactly when your mate will be able to pay you back.
-You have to be sure you're in a situation where you'll be able to survive without that cash for a relatively long time.
+Unless you've agreed on a repayment deadline, you won't know exactly when your mate will be able to pay you back.
+You have to be sure you're in a situation where you can survive without that cash for a relatively long time.

 2. Think about why you're lending the cash

 Think ahead to a situation where your friend is unable to pay you back and you have to continuously ask them for it.
 This could put a whole load of pressure on your friendship and have a negative impact.
-Remember the risks involved there.
+Remember the risks involved.

 3. Why do they need the money?

-If they're just looking to spend the money on a night out, or buy some new clothes, seriously consider whether it's worth parting with your cash.
-This is especially true if you're already hard-up yourself.
+If they're just looking to spend the money on a night out or buy some new clothes, seriously consider whether it's worth parting with your cash.
+This is especially true if you're already on a tight budget yourself.

 4. Have they tried other ways to earn money?